weigcdsb/COM_POISSON/README.md

 Well, all looks good (although lambda for example 3 is not super ideal).
 Here's one problem.
-The algorithm is very easy to get singular matrix.
-That means, it correct "too hard"...
-Maybe we can add some constraint for theta updating?
-Maybe that will make the W matrix meaningless...
-Also, I need to mention that the initial value is set as theta_true(1,:).
-The same reason: arbitrary initial value may make the algorithm get singular matrix.

-Maybe this is because when nu -> 0, the estimation of summation such as Z,... will shoot to inifinity.
+Basically, I initialized the value by Newton-Raphson.
+However, it's quite unstable...
+The Hessian will be singular in some cases.
+Maybe we can think of using IRLS?
+The same problem occurs for filtering/ smoothing, if initialized with a bad value... (there are tons of research about this, we can just use them)

 Another issue is that the updating of lambda is influenced by nu a lot (especially in example 3, because of bad simulation?).
 Maybe we can consider to reparametrize to mu and nu, where E(Y) = mu*(Delta t)?
 Then since mu and nu are orthogonal, that would be better. (https://journals.sagepub.com/doi/abs/10.1177/1471082X17697749)